 Let’s back up to the 1970’s for a minute.
 S. L. Bem (1974) began writing about what was termed “psychological androgyny,” which essentially promoted the notion that the amount of satisfaction in a marriage or relationship increased when the partners had more characteristics of both sexes.
 Briefly, one conclusion of this line of thinking is that men who reported having more traits that were traditionally feminine made better husbands or boyfriends than did their “totally macho” counterparts.
 Later researchers indicated that this perceived positive contribution of androgyny in a relationship might be achieved at the expense of the male’s identity or sense of masculine self in other areas of life.
 In fact, it was suggested that men who were not conforming to the biological, that is, innate and hard-wired, imperatives of traditional masculinity were undergoing stress and negative effects of not living up to the notion of what it means to be a man (Bohan, 1997).
 The Women’s Liberation Movement and its tendency to promote women at the expense of the male ego was often noted in this research.
 Many thought that the growth and success of women came at the expense and decline of men, and thus was to blame for the emerging findings that boys are not doing as well as girls in educational and occupational settings.

-In 1989, Robert Bly published Iron John: A Book About Men, (updated in 2004)a book that undertook to explain why men are hurting and what could be done about it.
+In 1989, Robert Bly published Iron John: A Book About Men, (updated in 2004) a book that explains why men are hurting and what could be done about it.
 One of the book’s strongest ideas is that, due to the women’s movement, men are now allowing women to define masculinity, as opposed to learning masculinity from a man.
 Bly went even further back into history and concluded that the diminution of the male’s importance began with the Industrial Revolution, and that the transition from a rural economy, in which the father was home, tending the farm, and visible to the wife and children all day, to an urban economy, in which the father left home in the morning before the children were awake and returned home later and later at night, even when the children were already in bed, made the father, in specific, and later the male, in general, less of an influence in the child’s life.
 Eventually, the father’s absence resulted in his being a target of the wife and children’s anger.
 The father’s time in his children’s lives, especially as regards the father’s teaching, was preempted by his working outside the home, which was, again, attributable to the aftermath of the Industrial Revolution.

 The working male evolved in the United States into the “50’s male,” typified by John Wayne, in which the man was independent, unemotional, tough, and responsible, often at the expense of his emotions and his family.
 Men could not share their innermost secrets with their male friends, as they were too busy competing with them, and their male friends might see them as weak or dependent.
 Men could not share their innermost secrets with their wives, as they were afraid their wives would then perceive them as weak or dependent, and no self-respecting woman would tolerate a weak or dependent man.
 Therefore, the males of the 50’s mopped themselves into an emotional corner, so to speak, where the only confidantes with whom they felt comfortable sharing their true selves were their male bartender, who would listen in a non-judgmental way while they became alcoholics, or by finding a mistress, a woman other than their wife with whom they could share their true and unfiltered thoughts and feelings about their lives.
 Both of these solutions to their emotional difficulties eventually bred more problems.